HOME > THE PEOPLE | FINANCIALS | MISSION | REPERTORY | EMPLOYMENT & AUDITIONS | ADVERTISE | RENTALS | NEWS ROOM

 OUTSTANDING ARTISTS

 Central to Des Moines Metro Opera’s mission is to provide a stage for rapidly rising American-trained principal artists.
-DMMO principal artists frequently sing with many of the major opera companies around the world including The Metropolitan Opera, Lyric Opera of Chicago, Houston Grand Opera, Washington National Opera, Pittsburgh Opera, Minnesota Opera, Palm Beach Opera, Arizona Opera, Opera Omaha, and several artists representatives.
+DMMO principal artists frequently sing with many of the major opera companies around the world including The Metropolitan Opera, Glyndebourne Festival Opera, Bayerische Staatsoper, Covent Garden, Deutsche Oper Berlin, San Francisco Opera, Lyric Opera of Chicago, Houston Grand Opera, Washington National Opera, Santa Fe Opera and Garsington Opera.

 BRINGING CULTURAL TOURISTS TO IOWA